Intimacy Without Commitment: A Guide to Modern Dating

 • Emotional Safety: For those hurt in the past, it offers a sense of “limited vulnerability.”

-• Freedom and Independence: It allows you to focus on career growth or travel without needing to check in with a partner constantly.
+• Freedom and Independence: It allows you to focus on career growth.

 3. The Emotional Reality: When “Casual” Becomes Complex